 This is the best film of the franchise so far.
 This is probably helped by the fact that the book was the best so far, but the film itself is a cracking film in its own right as well.

-Everything about it works wonderfully; the younger cast are growing in their roles and really look the part, and are more like teenagers in general; the mood and atmosphere is wonderfully evoked throughout; the humour is very funny; the older generation are a delight, particularly Alan Rickman and David Thewlis (Gary Oldman was perfect for Sirius Black, and I look forward to seeing more of him in the next two films); the CGI is brilliant yet subtle, giving the film the genuine ethereal element, where all the images and painting that are supposed to move, move (like the wanted poster of Black on the walls, for example); and the director brings a sense of real ‘magic’ to the film, if you’ll pardon the expression, where Columbus only brought the Spielbergian sense of awe and wonder.
+Everything about it works wonderfully; the younger cast are growing in their roles and really look the part, and are more like teenagers in general; the mood and atmosphere is wonderfully evoked throughout; the humour is very funny; the older generation are a delight, particularly Alan Rickman and David Thewlis (Gary Oldman was perfect for Sirius Black, and I look forward to seeing more of him in the next two films); the CGI is brilliant yet subtle, giving the film the genuine ethereal element, where all the images and paintings that are supposed to move, move (like the wanted poster of Black on the walls, for example); and the director brings a sense of real ‘magic’ to the film, if you’ll pardon the expression, where Columbus only brought the Spielbergian sense of awe and wonder.

 The film is not a direct translation of the book, unlike the previous two, which helps as well.
 A film is a film, not a book, so some things that work in the book won’t work on screen.
 The film follows the main points of the book, with Dementors surrounding Hogwarts after the escape of Sirius Black from Azkaban, the prison for wizards, who everyone believes will be out to kill Harry.
 The new Defence Against the Dark Arts teacher, Professor Lupin, seems to know what he’s doing for once – Harry connects with him when Lupin saves Harry from a Dementor and reveals that he knew Harry’s parents, and then teaches Harry how to defend himself against Dementors.